canuludag/JSciLearn/README.md

 ```
 Create a test features list for prediction.
 Also create a list for predictions.
 ```
-// Object for resulting predictions
+// List for predictions
 ArrayList<Integer> predictions = new ArrayList<Integer>();

-// Object for testing new data on our classifier to predict ArrayList<ArrayList<Double>> featuresTest = new ArrayList<ArrayList<Double>>();
+// List for testing new data on our classifier to predict ArrayList<ArrayList<Double>> featuresTest = new ArrayList<ArrayList<Double>>();

 // Assign the test list with the returning list